 Written by: Linn Björklund

 Imagine taking your car in for service.
 You do so in order to replace things before they fail – not when.
 By taking these actions, you reduce future unplanned downtime and risks associated with operating faulty equipment.
 The same goes for running a heavy industry site.
-In this post, we’re listing three common scenarios where proactive maintenance will save you time and money and make your business more effective.
+In this post, we’re listing three common scenarios where preventive maintenance will save you time and money and make your business more effective.

 1. Service on time to avoid the crime